Free Burma Rangers: Fields of operation

 FBR teams operate in conflict zones other than Burma, such as the conflict involving ISIS in Syria and Iraq.

 Free Burma Rangers and Rambo

-The film Rambo 4 was released worldwide in early 2008, with Sylvester Stallone continuing his role as the eponymous hero.
-In it, a fictionalised Burmese military played the role of the 'evil oppressors' and, although the film didn't make it to Burmese cinema screens, it became a huge underground success amongst the Burmese population.
+The film Rambo was released worldwide in early 2008, with Sylvester Stallone continuing his role as the eponymous hero.
+In it, a fictionalised Burmese military played the role of the 'evil oppressors' and, although the film didn't reach Burmese cinema screens, it became a huge underground success amongst the Burmese population.
 Research for the movie was obtained, in large part, from FBR field reports.